-Cereal crops can offer considerably flexibility and Roy Eastlake from Lallemand Animal Nutrition believes it will be especially important this year to make the most of any crops grown.
+Cereal crops can offer flexibility when silage stocks are low – Roy Eastlake believes it will be especially important this year to make the most of any crops grown.

 “It is highly likely that dairy farmers will be faced with the combination of squeezed milk prices and increased purchased feed costs this winter.
 This means the focus will have to be on maximising production from forage while controlling feed costs where possible.
 At the same time, with reduced cereal plantings this year straw prices could increase.

 “Cereals can either be taken as wholecrop silage to increase forage production to allow higher intakes, or could be crimped to provide a quality, rumen-friendly energy source to replace purchased feeds while also producing straw.”

 Mr Eastlake advises that the key to making the optimum decision is to review first cut silage production, revise your winter forage budget and understand your forage stocks.
 You can then decide if cereals will contribute most effectively as a source of forage or as a purchased feed replacer.

 “Calculate the tonnage of first cut grass silage made and get an analysis so you can work out the tonnes of dry matter produced so far and the tonnes you still need to make to ensure you can hit or exceed your planned daily forage dry matter intake over the winter.
 If it is possible you will be short of forage, then wholecrop silage will be the sensible choice.
 Conversely, if forage stocks look plentiful then making crimped grain could be the best economic decision.

 “Finally, you could split the acreage, taking some as crimp and some as wholecrop depending on forage stocks.
 This flexibility is a real plus point.”